 Rheumatoid arthritis is a chronic condition.
-A person’s outlook, or prognosis, depends on many factors, including age, disease progression, any complications, and lifestyle factors.
+While rheumatoid arthritis does not go away, a person’s outlook, or prognosis, depends on many factors, including age, disease progression, any complications, and lifestyle factors.

 Rheumatoid arthritis (RA) is a common form of arthritis that affects more than 1.3 million people in the United States alone.
 It can develop in anyone, but it is

 - RA is an autoimmune disease in which the immune system mistakenly attacks healthy tissue in the joints.